by Peter Gasston

 With an abundance of real-world examples and a focus on the principles of good design, The Book of CSS3 will help you expand your CSS skills, as you learn how to:

 The companion website includes up-to-date browser compatibility charts, links to tutorials and resources, and live CSS3 examples.

 The Web can be an ugly place.
 Make it pretty with The Book of CSS3.

 About the Author

-Peter Gasston has been a web developer for over 12 years in both agency and corporate settings.
-One of the original contributors to CSS3.info, the leading online destination for CSS3, Gasston is the author of The Modern Web (No Starch Press), and has been published in Smashing Magazine, A List Apart, and .net magazine.
-He also runs the web development blog Broken Links.
+Peter Gasston has been making websites professionally for more than 14 years in both agency and corporate settings.
+One of the original contributors to CSS3.info, the leading online destination for CSS3, Gasston is the author of The Modern Web (No Starch Press) and has been published in Smashing Magazine, A List Apart, and net magazine.
+He also writes the web development blog Broken Links.
 He lives in London, England.

 Table of Contents

 View the Index (PDF)(top)